Loading...

 • Disable direct root login using PermitRootLogin no.

-• Ensure SSH protocol version 2 is enforced.
+• Enforce SSH protocol version 2.

 • Change the SSH listening port to 2222.